KostasBzn/Udemy_Python_Small_Projects/Turtle_Road_Crossing_Game/README.md

 # Turtle Crossing Game 🐢

-A fun and challenging Turtle Crossing game implemented in Python using the `turtle` module.
+A fun and challenging Turtle Crossing game written in Python using the `turtle` module.
 Help the turtle cross the road safely while avoiding incoming cars!

 ## 🎮 How to Play
 - Use the `Up` arrow key to move the turtle forward.